arnaudbos/i-rant/content/clojutre-finland-2018-review.md

-He shows that thanks to GraalVM, Clojure can actually become a good candidate to command line utilities too, giving us the power of Clojure for data manipulation to transform incoming data and chain small utilisies following the Unix philosophy.
+He shows that thanks to GraalVM, Clojure can actually become a good candidate to command line utilities too, giving us the power of Clojure for data manipulation to transform incoming data and chain small utilities following the Unix philosophy.

 He goes on demonstrating a simple key/value store implementation and its packaging as a native binary inside a Docker image resulting in a **13MB** (!) image size.

-GraalVM is a really interesting piece of technology and the Clojure community seems to be looking at it closely.

 [Abstract, slides and video available here](https://clojutre.org/2018/#janstepien).